Meet our chaplains

 To connect with Pastor Nelson please contact the Chaplaincy office.

-To connect with Sister Maureen please contact the Chaplaincy office.
+To connect with Fr Ben Ho, please contact the Chaplaincy office.

 Costa has been an academic for almost 40 years, teaching accounting and finance at various universities (RMIT, Melbourne Uni, La Trobe Uni, and others).